YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

 y, st = l(x, ps, st)
 ```

-  - You can omit the key argument `initalgraph` at initialization, and then call `updategraph` on `st` to put the graph in it.
+  - You can omit the keyword argument `initalgraph` at initialization, and then call `updategraph` on `st` to put the graph in it.
 All gnn layer can work smoothly with other layers.

 ```@example demo
 g = rand_graph(5, 4, bidirected = false)